-I am autistic.
-Throughout my entire life, I faced many challenges that “typical” kids do not.
+Throughout my entire life as an autistic, I faced many challenges that “typical” kids do not.
 It took me a long time to speak as a child, and communication is still difficult.
 Because of my autism, I struggle with verbal communication.
 Talking with people and writing my thoughts are difficult because it is hard for me to find the right words.
 Through my art, I feel free.
 I think autism has given me a unique perspective, and I hope it comes through in my art.
 As my senses are always on high alert, my understanding of the world around me may differ from others.
 For example, when I hear music, I see pictures in my head.
 Or, when I think of a movie, I can see it and listen to it playing in my mind.
 Sometimes, these constant bombardments are unwelcome and may overwhelm me.

 I use many different themes in my artwork: pop, abstract, cubic, symbolism, photography, and silhouettes, and I try to implement graphic design elements.
 Most of my art is about my life, sharing my visions, memories, emotions, and interests with the world.
 Most of my work is created using modern technologies like my phone and computer.
 I continually search for inspiration and ideas and use many applications depending on my mood.
 Like most people, I love always having my phone with me.
 I grab it whenever my surroundings inspire me.
 It allows me to capture a scene with photography, express myself in a poem or song, or even create some designs on the spot.